A+ A A-

 When an ion reaches the collector, its charge is neutralized by an electron transferring from the metal to the ion.
 The flow of electrons generated in the wire is identified as an electric current, which can be amplified and recorded.
 The level of detected current increases with the increasing number of arriving ions.

-We should announce that the Faraday cup detector is complete and ready for testing [4] (see Figure 5).
+We should announce that the Faraday cup detector design is complete and ready for manufacturing.
+[4] (see Figure 5).

 Electromagnet